mariepzn/IGR202-Computer-Graphics/README.md

 # SPH Fluid + Rigid Body Simulation (C++ / OpenGL)

-This repository contains my final project for the IGR202-Computer Graphics and VR class I implemented a small real time solver to create a 2D Smoothed Particle Hydrodynamics (SPH) fluid coupled with a rigid body, rendered with OpenGL.
+This repository contains my final project for the IGR202-Computer Graphics and VR class.

+I implemented a small real time solver to create a 2D Smoothed Particle Hydrodynamics (SPH) fluid coupled with a rigid body, rendered with OpenGL.

-Parts of the code were written by Pr.
+Note : Parts of the code were written by Pr.
 Um Kiwon which I adapted for this project.

 ## Demo